ByteNite2/img-gen-diffusers/README.md

 ## Prerequisites

 **Already onboarded to ByteNite?**
-If you’ve already created an account, set up payment, and installed the CLI for a previous app, you can skip this section and jump straight to [Installing the ByteNite Developer CLI](#installing-the-bytenite-developer-cli) or the next relevant step.
+If you’ve already created an account, set up payment, and installed the CLI for a previous app, you can skip this section and jump straight to [Onboarding to ByteNite](#onboarding-to-bytenite) or the next relevant step.

+---

+## Onboarding to ByteNite

 👤 **Create an account**

 - You will need to [Request an Access Code](https://www.bytenite.com/get-access) and fill out the resulting form with your contact info.
-- Once recieveing your access code, you will be able to sign up on the [computing platform](https://app.bytenite.com).
+- Once receiving your access code, you will be able to sign up on the [computing platform](https://app.bytenite.com).

 💳 **Add a payment method**

 - Once logged into the platform, go to the [Billing Page](https://app.bytenite.com/billing) (can also access by clicking into the Billing tab in the sidebar).
 - Locate the Payment Info card and navigate to the Customer Portal.
 Add a payment method to your account through Stripe.
 - Your payment info is used for manual and automatic top-ups.
 Ensure you have enough funds to avoid service interruptions.

 🪙 **Redeem ByteChips**